edwardsp/cyclecloud-lfs/readme.md

 # Azure CycleCloud Lustre

-Create a lustre file system on Azure using Azure CycleCloud and cluster-init scripts.

-* Set up specifically for the Lv2 VM type on Azure (2TB NVME per 8 cores)
-* All nodes perform OSS and HSM - including the MDS
-* All NVME disks are automatically RAIDed and used as the OST
-* The internal SSD is used for the MDT
+Lustre is a High Performance Parallel Filesystem typically used for High Performance Computing.
+This repository contains an Azure CycleCloud project and templates to create a lustre file system on Azure.

+The Lustre filesystem that is created is designed for scratch data and uses [Lsv2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-storage#lsv2-series) virtual machines that have local NVME disks.

+The project contains an option to use [HSM](https://github.com/edwardsp/lemur) where data can be imported and archived to [Azure BLOB storage](https://azure.microsoft.com/en-gb/services/storage/blobs/).
+All nodes run the HSM daemon when enabled.

+Monitoring can be enabled where the following metrics will be written to [Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal#meet-log-analytics):

+* Load Average
+* Kilobytes Free
+* Network Bytes Sent
+* Network Bytes Received

+The Lustre versions that are currently supported are `2.10` and `2.12`.
+Make sure that the filesystem and clients all use the same version.
+The [Whamcloud](https://downloads.whamcloud.com/public/lustre/) repository is used for RPMs and so you must use version `2.10` for CentOS 7.6 and `2.12` for CentOS 7.7.

-> Note: The Lustre configuration scripts are from [here](https://github.com/Azure/azurehpc/tree/master/scripts) and the Azure CycleCloud template configuration from [here](https://github.com/hmeiland/cyclecloud-lustre).
+> Note: The Lustre configuration scripts are from [here](https://github.com/Azure/azurehpc/tree/master/scripts).
+If the [AzureHPC](https://github.com/Azure/azurehpc) is checked out an installed there is a script, `update_lustre_scripts.sh`, that will update the cycle template with the latest versions.

 # Installation